DigitalVilla/Palace_Pizza/README.md

 # Palace Pizza
-### An experimental SASS mock-up of a pizza ordering system
+### An experimental SASS prototype  of a pizza ordering system
 #### Technologies
 SASS, HTML, SVG, CSS-Animations and No Bootstrap!
 #### Main Screen